arangodb/docs/3.6/programs-starter-architecture.md

 For the `activefailover` & `cluster` mode, it is required to run multiple Starters, as every Starter will only launch a subset of all servers needed to form the entire deployment.
-For example in `cluster` mode, a Starter will launch a single agent, a single dbserver and a single coordinator.
+For example in `cluster` mode, a Starter will launch a single agent, a single DB-Server and a single coordinator.

 It is the responsibility of the user to run the Starter on multiple machines such